dbt-labs/docs.getdbt.com/website/docs/terms/dimensional-modeling.md

 ## The dimensional modeling design process

-According to the Kimball Group, the official(™) four-step design process is (1) selecting a business process to analyze, (2) declaring the grain, (3) Identifying the dimensions, and (4) Identifying the facts.
+According to the Kimball Group, the official(™) four-step design process is (1) selecting a business process to analyze, (2) declaring the <Term id="grain" />, (3) Identifying the dimensions, and (4) Identifying the facts.
 That makes dimensional modeling sound really easy, but in reality, it’s packed full of nuance.

 Coming back down to planet Earth, your design process is how you make decisions about: